Mirgahney/mirgahney.github.io/content/authors/admin/_index.md

     date_end: 2020-02-01
     summary: |
       Responsibilities include:
-      - Developed and led an open-source project to help diagnose diseases using AI.
+      - Developed and led an open-source project to help diagnose diseases using AI, leading to a demo.
-      - Conducted research applying deep learning in the medical field on portable devices.
+      - Conducted research applying deep learning in the medical field on portable devices, leading to a published paper.
-      - Invented a new loss that preserves neural network equivariance under extreme transformations.
+      - Invented a new loss that preserves neural network equivariance under extreme transformations, which was subsequently patented (US Patent App.
+17/170,745).

   - position: C0-founder & CEO
     company_name: Intelligent Analytics, Khartoum, Sudan